-- Develop and deploy zero-emission technology and fuels in the marketplace. - Produce alternative and renewable low-carbon fuels in California. - Deploy zero-emission fueling infrastructure, fueling stations, and equipment. - Establish workforce training programs and conduct public outreach on the benefits of alternative transportation fuels and vehicle technologies.
+- Develop and deploy zero-emission technology and fuels in the marketplace where feasible and near-zero-emission technology and fuels elsewhere. - Produce alternative and renewable low-carbon fuels in California. - Deploy zero-emission fuel infrastructure, fueling stations, and equipment where feasible and near-zero-emission fuel infrastructure, fueling stations, and equipment elsewhere. - Establish workforce training programs and conduct public outreach on the benefits of alternative transportation fuels and vehicle technologies.

-On September 19, 2023, the CEC released a Grant Funding Opportunity (GFO) entitled Implementation of Medium- and Heavy-Duty Zero-Emission Vehicle Infrastructure Blueprints."
-This competitive grant solicitation was to fund projects that will implement zero-emission vehicle charging and/or hydrogen refueling infrastructure projects developed and identified in the final blueprint planning documents resulting from GFO-20-601, "Blueprints for Medium- and Heavy-Duty (MDHD) Zero-Emission Vehicle Infrastructure."
-In response to GFO-23-603, the Recipient submitted application #1 which was proposed for funding in the CEC's Notice of Proposed Awards on February 12, 2024.
-GFO-23-603 and Recipient's application are hereby incorporated by reference into this Agreement in their entirety.
+On December 21, 2023, the CEC released a Grant Funding Opportunity (GFO) entitled "Charging Infrastructure for Government Fleets."
+This competitive grant solicitation was to fund projects that provide electric vehicle charging infrastructure for light-duty government fleets.
+In response to GFO-23-606, the Recipient submitted application #16 which was proposed for funding in the CEC's Notice of Proposed Awards on September 18, 2024.
+GFO-23-606 and Recipient's application are hereby incorporated by reference into this Agreement in their entirety.